shiwalika52000/HamiltonRoadRunner/README.md

 # HamiltonRoadRunner

 Welcome to the official repository showcasing the Hamilton Road Runner website, a modern, responsive platform built using WordPress.

-This site serves as a comprehensive solution for all your HNRR-related needs, featuring easy navigation, a clean design, and essential tools for users.
+"This website is a hub for the Hamilton Road Runners community, offering easy navigation, a clean design, and valuable resources to connect, support, and inspire road runners of all levels."

 ## Website Link
 Visit the live website: [HNRR - https://hnrr.forgetit.co.nz/](https://hnrr.forgetit.co.nz/)